Rail & Transportation Law

-With more than a century commitment to counseling Pennsylvania’s Rail and related Transportation industries on matters such as litigation, public utility law and real estate, the attorneys at Nauman Smith have been long recognized as authorities in this vital practice area.
+With more than a century committed to counseling Pennsylvania’s Rail and related Transportation industries on matters such as litigation, public utility law, and real estate, the attorneys at Nauman Smith have been long recognized as authorities in this vital practice area.

 The core of our representation centers on the rail industry, both Class I and short line railroads, where Nauman Smith has been involved in every major area of rail litigation and regulatory activity.
 Nauman Smith has continuously represented railroads since the firm’s beginnings in the 1870s.

 Nauman Smith attorneys represent Class I, regional and shortline railroads in all types of litigation, including:

 - Employee claims under the Federal Employer’s Liability Act (FELA)

 - Trespasser and property damage suits

 We have represented clients in the trial courts of approximately 26 counties in Pennsylvania and successfully argued cases on behalf of the rail industry before the Commonwealth, Superior, and Supreme Courts of Pennsylvania, as well as the Middle and Eastern Districts of Pennsylvania and the Third Circuit Court of Appeals.